-If you’re making a bigger batch, take out what you need and leave the rest of the unicorn coconut fruit bliss balls in the freezer for next time.
+If you’re making a bigger batch of unicorn sweetness, take out what you need and leave the rest of the coconut fruit bliss balls in the freezer for next time.

 You can also make these with a layer of homemade chocolate – see my recipe for pastel bounty balls.